jbreeden/mruby-lamina/doc/mrblib/lamina.md

 # Module Lamina

-## `attr_accessor :browser_ipc_path`
-- Get or set the `browser_ipc_path` (must be a string).
-- This tells lamina threads/processes how to communicate with the main browser thread.
-- If you don't know why you'd want to set this, don't worry about it.
-- Default value: A radomly generated url (that you should probably just leave alone).

 ## `attr_accessor :cache_path`
 - Get or set the `cache_path` option.
 - This tells lamina where to store cache data from the browser,